OBSERVATIONS – E-SURFMAR

 These four buoys are part of national networks which are also monitored by the Operational Service.
 The aim is here to get, in real time, as many quality observations as possible.

 In 2013, each month about 370 European conventional VOS reported 270 observations per day in average from the EUMETNET area of interest.
-This is 20% less observations than in 2002 (for 30% less ships), before E-SURFMAR started, but still slightly higher than the target of 250 observations which should not be overpassed.
-During the same period, each month about 125 European S-AWS reported 1,700 observations per day in average from the EUMETNET area.
+This is 20% less observations than in 2002 (for 30% less ships), before E-SURFMAR started, and this number has since decreased to under 200.
+However, during the same period, each month about 125 European S-AWS reported 1,700 observations per day from the EUMETNET area.
 This is 5 times more than in 2002.
+As of end 2018, there are over 150 European S-AWS units in operation, reporting on average over 2,000 observations per day in the EUMETNET area.

+The S-AWS integrated fleet of VOS was an opportunity to try out various technologies.
 By the end of 2013, 10 BaTos and 18 BaRos AWS funded by the Operational Service were in operation (E-SURFMAR S-AWS fleet).
 The BaRos is normally a simple (autonomous) system reporting air pressure only (see picture here below).
 Moreover, three systems out of the 18 have been upgraded in BaRos+ AWS by Meteo France (air temperature, air humidity and wind measurements added).
 In 2013, several installations were done thanks to MOON members on ships plying in the Mediterranean Sea.
-The maintenance of this network of AWS is not an easy job.
+This fleet served to demonstrate that the maintenance of a S-AWS network is not an easy job.
 Ships are often changing their programmes and may be sold or de-constructed without any lead time.

 A set of quality control tools was developed by Meteo France to monitor E-SURFMAR observation networks.
-Mainly based on comparisons with model outputs, they may be actually used to monitor any surface marine observation platform in the world reporting onto the GTS – not only those of the Operational Service.
+Mainly based on comparisons with model outputs, they may be actually used to monitor any surface marine observation platform in the world reporting onto the GTS.

 Every month, the performances of the networks in matter of data availability, timeliness and quality, are assessed and compared to previous months and targets.